Measurement-based deterministic imaginary time evolution: Abstract

 \section{Abstract}

 We introduce a method to perform imaginary time evolution in a controllable quantum system using measurements and conditional unitary operations.
-Using a Suzuki-Trotter decomposition, a sequence of measurements can produce the evolution approximating imaginary time evolution of an arbitrary Hamiltonian, up to a random sign coefficient.
+By performing a sequence of weak measurements based on the desired Hamiltonian constructed by a Suzuki-Trotter decomposition, an evolution approximating imaginary time evolution can be realized.
 The randomness due to measurement is corrected using conditional unitary operations, making the evolution deterministic.
-The number of gates for a single iteration typically scales as a polynomial of the number of qubits in the system.
-We demonstrate the approach with several examples, including the transverse field Ising model and quantum search.
+Both the measurements required for the algorithm and the conditional unitary operations can be constructed efficiently.
+We show that the algorithm converges only below a specified energy threshold and the complexity is estimated for some specific problem instances.

 \paragraph{Introduction}

 Imaginary time evolution is an important and enduring concept in several areas of quantum physics, despite not being directly a physical process \cite{sakurai1995modern}.
 In imaginary time evolution (ITE) of a quantum system with Hamiltonian $H$, time $ t $ is replaced by imaginary time $t \rightarrow -i\tau$, such that the evolution operator is $ e^{-H \tau}$ \cite{magnus1954exponential,vidal2007classical}.
 As such, for long evolution times, the state approaches the ground state of the Hamiltonian \cite{lin2021real,schuch2007computational}.
 ITE can be directly applied as a numerical procedure on classical computers to obtain low-energy states \cite{mcardle2019variational,chiofalo2000ground,PhysRevE.76.036712,liu2005bohm}.
 It is also central in making a formal connection between a $d$-spatial dimensional quantum field theory and a $ d+1$-dimensional classical statistical mechanics system, through the Wick rotation \cite{wick1954properties,peskin2018introduction,majid1994q}.
 A variety of classical simulation methods take advantage of this connection, such as quantum Monte Carlo and its variants \cite{vesely1994computational,lester1990quantum,jarrell1992hubbard,baroni1999reptation,byrnes2004hamiltonian}.